donfolayan/Altschool-Second-Semester-Exam/readme.md

 ![SSH key generation](images/generate_keygen.png)
 - I moved to the slave bash window and did changed to root
 - I did `vi ~/.ssh/authorized_keys` and pasted the keys
-- I tested the ssh key on master by running `ssh root@192.168.50.11` and prompting yes when I was prompted
+- I tested the ssh key on master by running `ssh root@ip_addr` and prompting yes when I was prompted

 ![SSH Key test](images/test_ssh_into_slave.png)
 - I exited from the ssh connection